llvm/llvm-project/clang-tools-extra/docs/clang-tidy/index.rst

                                    globs can be specified as a list instead of a string.
     ExcludeHeaderFilterRegex     - Same as '--exclude-header-filter'.
-    ExtraArgs                    - Same as '--extra-args'.
+    ExtraArgs                    - Same as '--extra-arg'.
-    ExtraArgsBefore              - Same as '--extra-args-before'.
+    ExtraArgsBefore              - Same as '--extra-arg-before'.
     FormatStyle                  - Same as '--format-style'.
     HeaderFileExtensions         - File extensions to consider to determine if a given diagnostic is located in a header file.